 this way it remains alive.

-The paintings are undoubtedly erotic but they also
+The paintings are undoubtedly erotic but they

-about this contradiction?
+so appealing about this contradiction?

 I don’t think that these two elements of my